 Do more of what you love.

-It was writing this article for MWSRP that reminded me how much fun it is to write.
-Hopefully it is also fun to read!
+It was in writing this article for MWSRP that I remembered how much fun it is to write.
+And how I had missed it so very much.

 And, Teja on the Horizon was eventually the result.